CHChamuditha/CHChamuditha/README.md

-<h1 align="center">Hi 👋!
+<h1 align="center">Hi👋!
 My name is Hashan Chamuditha and I'm a 13 Years Old,from Sri Lanka🇱🇰</h1>

 ###